Emotion Cognizance Improves Health Fake News Identification: Empirical Study

 Let $\mathcal{D} = \{ \ldots, D, \ldots \}$ be the corpus of all news articles, and $\mathcal{D}' = \{ \ldots, D', \ldots \}$ be the corresponding emotionized corpus.
 Each document is labeled as either fake or not (0/1).
 With word/document embeddings gaining increasing popularity, we use the DBOW doc2vec model\footnote{https://radimrehurek.com/gensim/models/doc2vec.html} to build vectors over each of the above corpora separately, yielding two datasets of vectors, correspondingly called $\mathcal{V}$ and $\mathcal{V}'$.
 While the document embeddings are learnt over the corpora ($\mathcal{D}$ or $\mathcal{D}'$), the output comprises one vector for each document in the corpus that the learning is performed over.
 The doc2vec model uses an internal parameter $d$, the dimensionality of the embedding space, i.e., the length of the vectors in $\mathcal{V}$ or $\mathcal{V}'$.

 Each of these vector datasets are separately used to train a conventional classifier using train and test splits within them.
-By conventional classifier, we mean a model such as random forests, kNN, SVM, Naive Bayes, Decision Tree or AdaBoost.
-The classification model learns to predict a class label (one of {\it fake} or {\it real}) given a d-dimensional embedding vector.
+By conventional classifier, we mean a model such as Naive Bayes (NB), k-Nearest Neighbour (KNN), Support Vector Machine (SVM), Random Forests (RF), Decision Tree (DT) or AdaBoost (AB).
+The classification model learns to predict a class label (one of {\it fake} or {\it real}) given a $d$-dimensional embedding vector.
 We use multiple train/test splits for generalizability of results where the chosen dataset (either $\mathcal{V}$ or $\mathcal{V}'$) is partitioned into $k$ random splits (we use $k=10$); these lead to $k$ separate experiments with $k$ models learnt, each model learnt by excluding one of $k$ splits, and evaluated over their corresponding held-out split.
-The accuracies obtained by $k$ separate experiments are then simply averaged to obtain a single accuracy score for the chosen dataset ($Acc(\mathcal{D})$ and $Acc(\mathcal{D}')$ respectively).
+The accuracies obtained by $k$ separate experiments are then simply averaged to obtain a single classification accuracy score for the chosen dataset ($Acc(\mathcal{D})$ and $Acc(\mathcal{D}')$ respectively).
+Accuracy, a popular measure\footnote{https://developers.google.com/machine-learning/crash-course/classification/accuracy} to evaluate classifiers in binary classification scenarios such as ours, simply measures the sum of true positives and true negatives, and expresses it as a percentage of the dataset size.
 The quantum of improvement achieved, i.e., $Acc(\mathcal{D}') - Acc(\mathcal{D})$ is illustrative of the improvement brought in by emotion cognizance.